QluxpEL/SCP_Containment_Failure/README.md

 https://github.com/user-attachments/assets/bd31d3bb-942f-4f1a-8287-14ee5bed9bde

 > The video showcases a procedurally generated map layout with fully random room generation.
 The system automatically checks for invalid placements and includes required sections for rooms that must appear in every layout.
+The generation ahs been slowed down for the video, but in normal gameplay it happens in nearly instantly.

 <p align="left">
   <a href="https://pastebin.com/0H51pu9U" target="_blank">